 From 2004 to 2014, Peter Šťastný served as a Member of the European Parliament for Slovakia (Slovenská demokratická a kresťanská únia – Demokratická strana SDKÚ-DS).

-In 2017, Paul Šťastný was named one of the '100 Greatest NHL Players' in history.
+In 2017, Peter Šťastný was named one of the '100 Greatest NHL Players' in history.

 The Peter Šťastný family (Peter, Yan & Paul) is the first Hockey family known to have represented four different countries in international play (Czechoslovakia, Canada, Slovakia, USA).